 The investments are considered medium to long-term strategic investments.
-In accordance with the Group's policies, no specific hedging activities are undertaken in relation to these investments.
+In accordance with the Group's policies, no specific hedging activities are undertaken in relation to these investments, except those investments in certain foreign currency denominated corporate debt instruments which are also subject to a cross-currency swap agreement.
 The investments are continuously monitored to ensure returns of these equity instruments are timely utilized or reinvested in the Group's favor.